Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Discussion

 In \autoref{table:forc_all} we summarised the results from all the experimental settings considered in this paper.
 While the local shape is the easiest to measure in all experiments, the equilateral shape is always harder.
-An explanation is due to the number of triangles available in a finite volume as well as the strength (or weakness) of the signal.
+In the case of the bispectrum, an explanation is due to the number of triangles available in a finite volume as well as the strength (or weakness) of the signal.
 The number of equilateral triangles inside a fixed scale range is the same as the number of individual k-bins, while there are more squeezed configurations that can be formed inside the same range.
 The number of the latter increases significantly if enough large scales are accessible to the survey.
 Furthermore, the equilateral PNG template peaks on the same configurations as the gravitational part of the bispectrum (equilateral triangles).
 The latter has a few orders of magnitude larger amplitude, making the disentanglement of the two a tedious process.
+Note, that for equilateral PNG, the power spectrum has no constraining power on $\fnle$ (see \autoref{sec:HIbisp_RSD}), making the bispectrum the sole contributor to the PNG signal.
 Therefore, equilateral PNG is the least constrained shape from LSS surveys (see \cite{Karagiannis2018} for a discussion).
 More importantly, despite the ever-larger volumes of the surveys, the cuts on $\kpar$ from foregrounds in the signal impose limitations on what one can do with the observed signal.
 We imposed two cuts at $\kparmin=0.005\; \Mpc$ and a less optimistic $\kparmin=0.01\; \Mpc$.
 Fundamentally we know that for SD mode, the inclusion of larger scales improves the measurements substantially, especially for local PNG in the case of the power spectrum.
 This is also true in the case of the HI bispectrum, as it is shown in \tref{table:forc_all}.
 Hence it is crucial to obtain the signal from the larger scales instead of discarding it altogether.

 One can try to disentangle the HI signal from the foreground signal using clever statistical methods.
 Indeed, a substantial amount of work has been done at the HI power spectrum level with blind foreground subtraction methods (see e.g. \cite{Alonso:2014dhk} for an extensive study of different foreground subtraction methods and \cite{Carucci:2020enz,Cunnington:2020wdu} for more recent studies).
 In general, blind foreground methods perform very well on small scales but do not recover well the large scales which are needed to improve bispectrum measurements.
 In practice, one would need to fit transfer functions based on simulations to fully reconstruct them.
 Alternatively one can look to reconstruct the large scales from other available scales using quadratic estimators.
 This has been proposed recently in \cite{Li:2020uug} and further explored in \cite{Li:2020luq} were RSD and bias models where included in their original work.
 This opens a new window to reconstruct large scales in HI intensity mapping that we will pursue in the future.